MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ## Set up and configure the Office 365 CDN by using the SharePoint Online Management Shell

-The procedures in this topic require you to use the SharePoint Online Management Shell to connect to SharePoint Online.
+The procedures in this section require you to use the SharePoint Online Management Shell to connect to SharePoint Online.
 For instructions, see [Connect to SharePoint Online PowerShell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps).

-Complete these steps to set up and configure the CDN to host your static assets in SharePoint Online.
+Complete these steps to set up and configure the CDN to host your assets in SharePoint Online using the SharePoint Online Management Shell.

 ### Enable your organization to use the Office 365 CDN